Adelaide International Raceway: Speedway Super Bowl

 In the early 1970s, and following the American NASCAR influence which at the time was drawing record crowds, paved short track speedway was becoming popular in Australia (for many years dirt track speedway already had a big following) and with the Speedway Super Bowl, Adelaide a ready made track.
-Compared to the now closed 440 m long Liverpool Speedway in Sydney and the 410 m Tralee Speedway in Canberra, the Super Bowl was a ½ mile (805 m) track and supremely fast with room on the almost 200m long straights for cars to reach higher speeds, while the Super Bowl's longer than 200m turns are banked slightly at approximately 7°, making cornering faster, with the exception of turn 1 for running clockwise on the Bowl which is generally flat - necessary due to the front straight also being the drag strip, the main straight of the road course and the usual exit of pit lane.
-The turns of the bowl being banked made turn 7 of the full circuit (turn 5 on the short course) slightly off-camber as cars entered the Bowl.
+Compared to the now closed 440 m long Liverpool Speedway in Sydney and the 410 m Tralee Speedway in Canberra, the Super Bowl is a true ½ mile (805 m) track and supremely fast with room on the almost 180m long straights for cars to reach higher speeds, while the Super Bowl's longer than 220m turns are banked slightly at approximately 5°, making cornering faster, with the exception of turn 1 for running clockwise on the Bowl which is generally flat - necessary due to the front straight also being the drag strip, the main straight of the road course and the usual exit of pit lane.
+The turns of the bowl being banked made turn 7 of the full circuit (turn 5 on the short course) more than slightly off-camber as cars entered the Bowl which saw numerous top drivers spin there over the years including Graham McRae, Frank Matich, David Hobbs and Allan Moffat.

 The Speedway Super Bowl held winter race meetings and was first used on 16 June 1974 when a large crowd or around 10,000 turned up to see competitors from Rowley Park Speedway drive on the new asphalt speedway.
 It quickly became apparent that cars built for the 358 m dirt track speedway were out of their depth on the ½ mile Super Bowl, with the Modified Rods (Sprintcars) reaching over 170 km/h on the straights when they were only used to about 80 km/h on dirt.
 Sedan driver Jim Curnow was knocked unconscious when his Holden Torana hit the concrete retaining wall and chronic Understeer was the biggest complaint of almost all drivers with cars generally being set up for dirt and not asphalt.
 Some sedan drivers then started building cars that were suited to racing on the Super Bowl with a space frame chassis, well tuned V8 engines and wide slick tyres (such as those which were racing successfully at Liverpool) and these cars quickly dominated.
 The problem was that there were too few of them with some races only having five or six competitors.
 Most drivers eventually decided it was more fun racing on the dirt at Rowley Park and with crowd numbers dwindling to around 2,000 due to both the tracks location (26 km north of Adelaide) and the dwindling number of competitors, speedway meetings stopped being held after 1976.
 Speedway Super Sedans did return to AIR in the late 1980s for some daytime meetings, however crowds were down.